Giorgi/GraphQLinq/README.md

 └───────────┴──────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-### Select Specific Properties
+### Query Specific Properties

-If you want to select specific properties, including a navigation property, you can specify it with the `Select` method.
+If you want to query specific properties, including a navigation property, you can specify it with the `Select` method.
 You either map the projection to an existing type or an anonymous object (`Headquarters` is a nested property):

 ```cs
 var companySummaryAnonymous = spaceXContext.Company().Select(c => new { c.Ceo, c.Name, c.Headquarters }).ToItem();